MicrosoftDocs/customer-insights/ci-docs/data/migrate-private-link-managed-id.md

 1. [Create the enterprise policy](/power-apps/maker/data-platform/azure-synapse-link-msi#create-enterprise-policy).
 One policy can be used for multiple Dataverse environments.
 1. For each policy, [grant reader access to the enterprise policy](/power-apps/maker/data-platform/azure-synapse-link-msi#grant-reader-access-to-the-enterprise-policy-via-azure).
 1. [Connect the enterprise policy to the Dataverse environment](/power-apps/maker/data-platform/azure-synapse-link-msi#connect-enterprise-policy-to-dataverse-environment).
 First, make sure there isn't an existing policy.
-1. Grant enterprise policy access to Azure storage.
+1. [Grant enterprise policy access] to Azure storage(#grant-enterprise-policy-access-to-azure-storage).
-1. Allow enterprise policy access to the storage account behind the firewall.
+1. [Allow enterprise policy access](#allow-enterprise-policy-access-to-the-storage-account-behind-the-firewall) to the storage account behind the firewall.

 ### Grant enterprise policy access to Azure storage